 Kelly never takes herself too seriously and is known to keep her coworkers on their toes with jokes and pranks.
 But she is also extremely hard working, reliable and flexible to filling whatever role is needed at the time.

-Play Coordinator – North Carolina
+Engagement Coordinator – North Carolina

 When Kara was 20, she heard the three words nobody wants to hear - You have cancer.
 It was her sophomore year at Hillsdale College in Michigan.
 She was on the basketball team, and life was good.
 But then life as she knew it stopped completely.

 After treatment, Kara finished her degree, plus a Master’s at Eastern Virginia Medical School, and then worked as a surgical assistant.
 But fate and a desire to give back led her to Roc Solid, where she is responsible for the growth and development of the North Carolina region.

 Kara’s a goal-driven team member who makes people feel comfortable in any situation and likes to have fun in the process.

 “Working with Roc Solid is my opportunity to not ‘waste’ my cancer,” she says.
 “There’s nothing I could be more passionate about.”